Unique Sonoma County Flower Experiences

 Kruse Rhododendron State Natural Reserve, Jenner

-Kruse Rhododendron State Natural Reserve, Jenner, California
+Kruse Rhododendron State Natural Reserve, Sonoma Coast

 Kruse Rhododendron State Natural Reserve is former ranch land that now thrives with trees, including second-growth redwood and a unique and dizzying array of rhododendrons that burst into bloom each year around mid-April or May.